Get an annual AARP membership for only $12. Limited time offer.

 FYI: Want to compare cell phone options?
 Check out our guide to the best cell phones for seniors.

-In our experience, the simple IRIS Flip, Consumer Cellular’s own flip phone, is a great affordable and reliable option.
-We love its easy-to-read screen, voice assistant, simple design, and textured, rubberized keys that help prevent your fingers from slipping.
+In our experience, the simple IRIS Easy Flip, Consumer Cellular’s own flip phone, is a senior-friendly and affordable option.
+We took this phone out for a test drive, and love its easy-to-read screen, simple design, internet access, and textured, rubberized keys that help prevent your fingers from slipping.
 This phone also has a simple, list-based menu so you can immediately access calls, texts, contacts, camera, calendar, and settings.

-Using the Kai Virtual Assistant on Consumer Cellular's IRIS Flip
+Using the internet on Consumer Cellular's IRIS Easy Flip

-Using the Kai Virtual Assistant on Consumer Cellular’s IRIS Flip
+Using the internet on Consumer Cellular's IRIS Easy Flip

 >> Related Reading: Easiest Cell Phones for Seniors to Use